What art-making stereotypes did you grow up with?

 Audiences, students, and artists sometimes believe that if you can do realism, then you must be a very talented artist.
 This is a big fat mislead of our time.
 But it is a stereotype of the art cultures that I grew up in, and which many people today also experience.

 In contrast, sometimes when confronted by experimental artworks, the inquisitive critics among us might comment that ‘anyone could do that.’
 To which my response is ‘A great part of visual art is how we can make art, in many styles, methods and approaches.
-They are beautifully open to everyone.’
+They are beautifully open to everyone, and the arts provide places where we can all belong and can all participate.’
 Some art skills take years of careful practice and thinking, whereas other important art skills are shared with everyone.
 And the core skills and desires — communication and imagination — these we share with everyone, artist or not.

 My own studies included intensive practices of contemporary figurative painting and drawing.
 I studied realist-academic ways of drawing and painting in both the college and atelier/academy settings.
 For many years, I made a series of bird-related paintings that were very popular.
 Some of these were songbird portraits based on sketches from my backyard here in the Berkshires:

-And some were comments on art history, as well as a long series of paintings of tree swallows in flight:
+While others were a long series of nature and climate-change oriented observations of tree swallows in flight:

 And much more.
 Also I did years of figure drawing, anatomy, still life, and many other common forms:

-I loved the multipanel approach, and continue to use it a lot today.
-How to explain the desire to try out new and different art methods and approaches, that grow into such widely varying styles and genres?
-I really like how the photographer Arno Minkinnen talks about the many paths artists might take during a lifetime of visual explorations, likening them to getting on a bus at a vast station of many possible routes of travel.
+I loved the multipanel approach, and you might think of my career as a kind of multipanel assemblage of multiple methods, styles, and explorations.
+How does one explain the desire to try out new and different art methods and approaches, that grow into such widely varying styles and genres, when what arts audiences, gallerists, and granting organizations want is a sense of coherence and one single, continuous body of work?
+I really like how the photographer Arno Minkinnen talked about the many paths artists might take during a lifetime of visual explorations, likening them to getting on a bus at a vast station of many possible routes of travel, some routes shared with many others and some routes more iconoclastic.
 [Link] In a way, all travel can teach integrity, insight, imagination, variety, and observation.
-So I think that’s worthwhile even if the art-making utterly fails or wholly succeeds.

-Today, in case you’re wondering (I know, you were dying of curiosity), I’m mostly interested in short story fiction writing, and cartooning.
-And never-ending paintings.
-I’m a lot less interested in making new realist-academic paintings or drawings, and much more interested in the goofy, free-wheeling, wildly inventive potentials of writing and cartooning.
+Today, in case you’re wondering (I know, you were dying of curiosity), I’m mostly interested in short story fiction writing, cartooning/comics, and photography.
+I’m a lot less interested in making new realist-academic paintings or drawings, and much more interested in the goofy, free-wheeling, wildly inventive potentials of writing and cartooning and photo.